-Our SENCo is a fully qualified teacher and an accredited SENCo in compliance with the SEN Code of Practice 2015.
+Our SENCo is a fully qualified teacher and is undertaking the National SENCo Award; the accreditation required to hold the position of SENCo in compliance with the SEN Code of Practice 2015.
 She is supported by Mrs Anneke Ring, Mrs Julie Collins (ELSAs), Mrs Fara Walpole (TALAs and nurture specialist), and Mrs Tanya Hickman, supporting children in care.
 They receive regular support from the Educational Psychology Service.